Eleazar Sukenik: Personal life

-Sukenik was born on August 12, 1889 in the town of Belostok, Grodno Governorate, Russian Empire (today Białystok in Poland).
-In 1912, he immigrated to Palestine where he worked as a school teacher and tour guide.
+Sukenik was born on August 12, 1889, in the town of Belostok, Grodno Governorate, Russian Empire (today Białystok in Poland).
+In 1912, he immigrated to Ottoman ruled Palestine where he worked as a school teacher and tour guide.
 He studied archaeology at the Hebrew Teachers Seminary in Jerusalem.
 He obtained a degree from the University of Berlin in 1923 and in 1926 his Doctorate from Dropsie College in Philadelphia, Pennsylvania.

 He served in the British army in World War I in the 40th Battalion of the Royal Fusiliers, which became known as the Jewish Legion.